IDLabResearch/eice/README.md

 ## 2	Configuring the indexing

+Unpack ``indexer.tar``, supplied in the home directory of these sources.

+	tar xvzf indexer.tar

-In the folder "indexer", make sure you will find the following files:
+In the folder "indexer", make sure you will find, amongst others, the following files:

 	required_siren_schema_with_lookup.xml
 	required_siren_schema.xml